dclab-skku/dclab-skku.github.io/docs/_members/index.md

 please submit a Pull Request (PR) from the GitHub address on this homepage.
 We will then actively consider your PR after reviewing it.

 Here is a case study to submit your PR.
-Let's assume that your name is "Younghyun Joo".
-Please upload a "younghyun_joo.jpg" file with the 480×480 size (e.g., $ convert -resize 480×480! a.jpg a.jpg ; file a.jpg) : [https://github.com/dclab-skku/dclab-skku.github.io/pull/23](https://github.com/dclab-skku/dclab-skku.github.io/pull/23)
+Let's assume that your name is "Younghyun Joo" and your degree is M.S.
+Please upload a "younghyun_joo.jpg" image file with the 480×480 size (e.g., $ convert -resize 480×480! you.jpg you.jpg ; file you.jpg).
+Please refer to this link for more details: [https://github.com/dclab-skku/dclab-skku.github.io/pull/23](https://github.com/dclab-skku/dclab-skku.github.io/pull/23)

 <h4>Professor</h4>